|

 and maintain competence

-automatically be made to obtain a fundamental knowledge
+an effort will automatically be made to obtain a fundamental

 with the aid of select genealogical guides and books, a good